Long-lasting colour in Charlecote's autumn gardens

 In autumn you’ll find us weeding most days (of course!), perched on a cherry picker to prune the yew trees and wisteria in Green Court, clearing the parterre and planting out all the spring bedding, as well as tidying lots and lots of fallen leaves as the season progresses.

-It looks a little tatty, but we’re leaving a lot of the dead seedheads on the plants in the borders – birds such as goldfinches will love the seeds, and blue tits will find insects hiding in the little crevices.
+It looks a little tatty, but we leave a lot of the dead seedheads on the plants in the borders – birds such as goldfinches will love the seeds, and blue tits will find insects hiding in the little crevices.

 While autumn foliage brings beautiful colours to the park and gardens, there are more subtle delights in two of our favourite plants – late-flowering clematis on tricky north walls.
 There’s starry Clematis jouiniana and the delicate yellow bells of Clematis rehderiana.
 Their delicate flowers make them easy to miss, but the bees always find them.

-Along the long border, Tetrapanax rex makes a bold statement with its huge leaves – our very own T Rex – and yellow rudbeckia, blue monkshood and delightful dahlias and cosmos take colour and interest through to the end of October.
+Along the long border, Tetrapanax rex makes a bold statement with its huge leaves – our very own T Rex – and yellow rudbeckia, spidery pink and white cleome, delightful dahlias and cosmos take colour and interest through to the end of October.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.
-Autumn brings intense foliage colour to this part of the garden and the delightful scent of mahonia drifts through the pathways.
+Autumn brings delicate pink anemone japonica flowers and then intense foliage colour to this part of the garden and later the delightful scent of mahonia drifts through the pathways.

 Mary Elizabeth’s presence still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new planting plan and organise the back-breaking planting of thousands of bedding plants.

 Gardener Matt and his volunteer team have planned a glorious scheme for next spring based on bedding such as scented wallflowers and pretty violas.
-They've been potting on 7280 plug plants - pop back next year to see the display.
+They'll be planting out 7280 plug plants in mid October - pop back next year to see the display.